Symmetry Exploits for Bayesian Cubature Methods: Introduction

 \section{Introduction}

 This paper considers the numerical approximation of an integral

-where the set $M \subset \mathbb{R}^m$ is equipped with the Borel $\sigma$-algebra $\mathcal{B}$, $\nu$ is a measure on $(M,\mathcal{B})$, and $f^\dagger : M \rightarrow \mathbb{R}$ is a $\mathcal{B}$-measurable scalar-valued integrand (vector-valued integrands will be considered in Sec.\ \ref{subsec: vvbc}).
+where $(M, \mathcal{B}, \nu)$ is a Borel probability space with $M$ any Borel measurable non-empty subset of $\mathbb{R}^m$ and $f^\dagger \colon M \rightarrow \mathbb{R}$ is a $\mathcal{B}$-measurable scalar-valued integrand (vector-valued integrands will be considered in Section~\ref{subsec: vvbc}).
+Additional assumptions will be made when necessary.
 Our interest is in the situation where the exact values of $f^\dagger$ cannot be deduced until the function itself is evaluated, and that the evaluations are associated with a substantial computational cost or a very large number of them is required.
 Such situations are typical in, for example, uncertainty quantification for chemical systems \cite{Najm2009}, fluid mechanical simulation \cite{Xiu2003} and certain financial applications \cite{Holtz2011}.

-In lieu of a limited computational budget, it is natural to exploit any contextual information that may be available on the integrand.
+In the presence of a limited computational budget, it is natural to exploit any contextual information that may be available on the integrand.
 Classical cubatures, such as spline-based or Gaussian cubatures, are able to exploit abstract mathematical information, such as the number of continuous derivatives of the integrand \cite{Davis2007}.
 However, in situations where more detailed or specific contextual information is available to the analyst, the use of generic classical cubatures can be sub-optimal.

 The language of probabilities provides one mechanism in which contextual information about the integrand can be captured.
 Let $(\Omega,\mathcal{F},\mathbb{P})$ be a probability space.
-Then an analyst can elicit their prior information about the integrand $f^\dagger$ in the form of a stochastic process model:
+Then an analyst can elicit their prior information about the integrand $f^\dagger$ in the form of a stochastic process model

 wherein the function $\b{x} \mapsto f(\b{x} ; \omega)$ is $\mathcal{B}$-measurable for each fixed $\omega \in \Omega$.
 Through the stochastic process, the analyst can encode both abstract mathematical information, such as the number of continuous derivatives of the integrand, and specific contextual information, such as the possibility of a trend or a periodic component.
-The process of elicitation is not discussed in this work (see~\cite{Diaconis1988,Hennig2015}); for our purposes the stochastic process in Eqn.\@~\ref{eq: prior stochastic process} is considered to be provided.
+The process of elicitation is not discussed in this work (see~\cite{Diaconis1988,Hennig2015}); for our purposes the stochastic process in~\eqref{eq: prior stochastic process} is considered to be provided.

 In Bayesian cubature methods, due to Larkin~\cite{Larkin1972} and re-discovered in \cite{Diaconis1988,OHagan1991,Minka2000}, the analyst first selects a point set $X = \{\b{x}_i\}_{i=1}^N \subset M$, $N \in \mathbb{N}$, on which the true integrand $f^\dagger$ is evaluated.
 Let this data be denoted $\mathcal{D} = \{(\b{x}_i,f^\dagger(\b{x}_i))\}_{i=1}^N$.
 Then the analyst conditions their stochastic process according to these data $\mathcal{D}$, to obtain a second stochastic process